-5. Additional guidance on alert levels can be found on the DS&VS Security Portal Intranet Page.
+5. Additional guidance on alert levels can be found on the DS SAFEBASE intranet page.

 Authority to Raise and Lower the Alert Levels

 6. The Chief Security Officer, or an approved delegate, is authorised to set the SAFEBASE alert level at the national, regional or local level in response to threat and risk assessments.